MatthewTima/Data-Visualization-Portfolio/README.md

+# Data Visualization Portfolio - Matthew Tima
 # Bank Marketing Campaign Visualization Portfolio

 This repository showcases data visualizations created to analyze the effectiveness of bank marketing campaigns and understand customer behavior related to term deposit subscriptions.
 The dashboards were developed using Tableau and Power BI, leveraging a dataset of over 11,000 customer records.

 ## Project Overview

 The goal of this project is to provide actionable insights for banks to optimize their marketing strategies, target the right customer segments, and improve overall campaign performance.
 The visualizations focus on identifying key customer profiles likely to subscribe to term deposits and assessing the impact of marketing efforts on deposit subscriptions.

 ## Dashboards

 ### Tableau: Customer Profile Dashboard

 This dashboard provides a comprehensive view of customer characteristics associated with deposit subscriptions.

 *   **Description:** The "Customer Profile" dashboard in Tableau presents key customer demographics and their relationship to deposit subscriptions.
 It uses a combination of visualizations to provide a holistic view of customer behavior.
  *   **Visualizations:**
      *   **Jobs Deposit Subscription (Bar Chart):** Shows the number of deposit subscriptions by job type.
          *   **Insight:** "Management" jobs have the highest number of deposit subscriptions, followed by "retired" individuals.